PennyLaneAI/synthesis/README.md

 4. The extended list of parts is set to be the input specification extended by `None` placeholders which instruct the algorithm to use a bound variable.
 4. Now, repeatedly:
-   1. The program building instruction is a list of triples `(p,e,v)` where `p` is the Position to pass to `Builder.update` method, the `e` is the member of list of extended parts to put into this position, and `v` is the variable to use if `e` is a placeholder of if it requires an argument.
+   1. The program creation instruction is defined as a list of triples `(p,e,v)` where `p` is the Position to pass to `Builder.update` method, the `e` is the member of list of extended parts to put into this position, and `v` is the variable to use if `e` is a placeholder or if it requires an argument.
    2. An instruction instance is obtained as a result of permuting all possible candidates for `p`, `e` and `v`.
    3. The program instance is being built according to the instruction.